Skip to Content

 Some benefits of 24-hour home care include:

-• Security
+• Enhanced Safety and Security

 Some drawbacks of 24-Hour Home Care include:

-• Medical needs
+• Evolving Medical Needs

-• Caregiver manager
+• Caregiver Consistency and Continuity

 LifeWorx will stay in contact with a client’s family through phone, e-mail, and text.
 Our Client Relations Managers will work with you throughout your relationship with LifeWorx.